johnfairh/RubyGateway/BUILDING.md

-Unfortunately, and this is probably not CP's fault, doing it this way makes it impossible to keep the RubyGatewayHelpers header file out of the RubyGateway module map, which means users importing RubyGateway also get the `rbb_` symbols polluting their autocomplete.
+Unfortunately, and this is probably not CP's fault, doing it this way makes it impossible to keep the RubyGatewayHelpers header file out of the RubyGateway module map, which means users importing RubyGateway also get the `rbg_` symbols polluting their autocomplete.

 Really want to edit the module map after the build is complete, could probably